 After the death of her husband in May 2004, their only son, known as Stoker to family and friends, became the 12th Duke of Devonshire; following England’s custom of primogeniture, it was a given that the Dowager Duchess would vacate Chatsworth so he could take over its reins.
 She embraced the task of moving with her customary enthusiasm and style.
 Although the Old Vicarage was in need of refurbishment at the time, to no one’s surprise the Dowager Duchess worked her magic on it and thrived there until her death.
 “She made it incredibly nice, incredibly quickly,” says the Duke.
 “It felt immediately like it had always been her home,” adds Stoker’s son, William Cavendish, Earl of Burlington.
 “It was an extension and reflection of her character.”

-Such is evident from the contents of Sotheby’s March sale.
-With many items that were highly personal to the Duchess, the auction will surely be a seismic event for Mitford aficionados as well as for the multitudes for whom Debo was simply one of the great personages of our time.
+Such was evident from the contents of Sotheby’s 2016 sale.
+With many items that were highly personal to the Duchess, the auction was a seismic event for Mitford aficionados as well as for the multitudes for whom Debo was simply one of the great personages of our time.
 Among her fervent fans was Charles, Prince of Wales, who attended her funeral with the Duchess of Cornwall.
 “My wife and I were deeply saddened to learn of the death of the Dowager Duchess of Devonshire,” he wrote in statement at the time.
 “She was a unique personality with a wonderfully original approach to life and a memorable turn of phrase to match that originality.
 The joy, pleasure and amusement she gave to so many… will not be easily forgotten.”

 It was my great privilege to experience the Dowager Duchess’s inimitable spirit firsthand during my visit to the Old Vicarage.